Recycling in Southend

-Once sorted the different materials are transported to various re-processors where they are used to make new products.
+Once separated, each type of material is taken to different re-processors where they are used to make new products.

 The Clear Textile Recycling Sack Journey

 The material is then taken to the reprocessor where further manual sorting is done.
-During this process, materials are sorted according to whether they can be reused, recycled or are classed as a 'contaminant' which may have passed through the initial sort.
+During this time, materials are sorted depending on whether they can be:

-The vast majority of textiles are reused, so are not shredded but sold on as wearable items.
+Most of the textiles are reused.
+This means they are not shredded, but sold on as wearable items.

-A smaller percentage are shredded to be used as ‘flocking’ (stuffing for cushions, etc.) and these items are only shredded because they cannot be used for anything else.
+The final small amount of textiles are shredded to be used as ‘flocking’ (stuffing for cushions, etc.).
+These items are only shredded because they cannot be used for anything else.

 The Food Waste Journey

-Once the food waste is collected from the blue food waste bins it is bulked for transportation on to its reprocessor.
+Once the food waste is collected from the blue food waste bins, it is sent to a reprocessor.